Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

 \subsection{Temperature dependency}

-Let us now address how the system crosses over from its (sub)-diffusive behavior at infinite temperature to ballistic behavior at zero temperature.
-To this end, and as explained in Sec. \ref{sec.methods}, we use METTS to sample the thermal background of the spins.
-The exact methodology is detailed in App. \ref{app:METTS_details}, where we also show that the achieved ensembles show no discernible autocorrelations.
-The resulting rms dynamics are shown in Fig.~\ref{fig:temperature_dependence_alpha} for indicated values of the spin anisotropy and $t_\perp = 0$.
-We note that at a fixed time, the rms distance smoothly crosses over from its infinite to zero temperature value.
-Moreover, at high temperatures $\beta J = J / k_B T \leq 2$, we find that the generalized diffusion coefficient $D_h$ at fixed $J/t_\parallel$ is very well described by an Arrhenius relation
+Let us now address how the system crosses over from its diffusive behavior at infinite temperature to ballistic behavior at zero temperature.
+To this end, and as explained in Sec.~\ref{sec.methods}, we use METTS to sample the thermal background of the spins.
+The exact methodology is detailed in Appendix \ref{app:METTS_details}, where we also show that the achieved ensembles show no discernible autocorrelations.
+The resulting mean-square dynamics are shown in Fig.~\ref{fig:temperature_dependence_alpha} for indicated values of the spin anisotropy and $t_\perp = 0$.
+We note that at a fixed time, the mean-square distance smoothly crosses over from its infinite to zero temperature value.
+Moreover, at high temperatures $\beta J = J / k_B T \leq 2$, we find that the diffusion coefficient $D_h$ at fixed $J/t_\parallel$ is very well described by an Arrhenius relation